 Recent articles in newspapers, one in the British newspaper The Guardian and one in the New York Times both reflect on women artists.
 The Guardian asks the question “Women in art: why are all the ‘great’ artists men?”
 In the New York Times, Judy Chicago, feminist artist, talks about rescuing women from art histories sideline.
 Although both articles are about women painters and sculptors, the articles are reflective of the world of women artists, of all kinds.

 Filmmaker, Sue Perlgut of CloseToHome Productions, working with poet and Cornell professor Lyrae Van Clief-Stefanon and singer songwriter Jai Hari Meyerhoff, invite artists, of all disciplines (musicians, writers, poets, photographers, painters, filmmakers, actors, dancers, etc,) to fill out an online survey about their work and their creativity.
-Working with the answers and stories gathered from the surveys and from the diverse group of artists we video tape in interviews, we will create a multi-media film/reading, with original music, to be shown at Cinemapolis in the fall of 2020.
+Working with the answers and stories gathered from the surveys and from the diverse group of artists we plan to video tape in interviews, we will create a film, with original music, to be shown either at Cinemapolis in the late fall of 2020 or online.
 Look for our artist of the week below and our artist of the day on our Women’s Wisdom facebook page.

 Artists must live, work or have visited Tompkins County to participate in the film part of the project.
 Thank you!